Are you looking to uncover the secrets of how to start a budget?

 Extremism is not the key; rather, it will demotivate you and bring you back towards negative spending habits.

-The key to effective budgeting is considering all expenses, including the necessities, emergency funds, medical funds, debt payments, etc.
+The key to effective budgeting is considering all expenses, including necessities, emergency funds, medical funds, debt payments, etc.

 Whatever is left should only go for savings and investments.